-Changes in coding instructions may impact the identification of comorbidities within and across data years.
-For example, based on the 2016 and 2017 HCUP National Inpatient Sample (NIS), there is a large increase from 3.6 million to 4.7 million in inpatient stays identified as having complicated diabetes as a comorbidity (CMR_DIAB_CX) and a corresponding decrease from 4.3 million to 3.4 million in the comorbidity for uncomplicated diabetes (CMR_DIAB_UNCX).
-The 2016 Coding Clinic had provided clarification on the interpretation of the term "with" in the ICD-10-CM Alphabetic Index which essentially stated that a link could be assumed between the main term (diabetes) and another condition (such as chronic kidney disease) and did not have to be explicitly stated by the provider in the medical record.
+Changes in clinical coding instructions, such as in the ICD-10-CM Clinical Coding Guidelines or clarifications through the American Hospital Association (AHA) Coding Clinic, may impact the identification of comorbidities within and across data years.
+For example, based on the 2016 and 2017 NIS, there is a large increase from 3.6 million to 4.7 million in inpatient stays identified as having complicated diabetes as a comorbidity (CMR_DIAB_CX) and a corresponding decrease from 4.3 million to 3.4 million in the comorbidity for uncomplicated diabetes (CMR_DIAB_UNCX).
+This vast change in the comorbidity is likely due to a clarification in the AHA Coding Clinic that impacted the recording of specific diagnoses on a medical record by a medical coder.
+In 2016, the AHA Coding Clinic provided clarification on the interpretation of the term "with" in the ICD-10-CM Alphabetic Index which essentially stated that a link could be assumed between the main term (such as diabetes) and another condition (such as chronic kidney disease) and did not have to be explicitly stated by the provider in the medical record.
 This guidance was not only for diabetes diagnoses but any index entry where "with" is a subterm.
 Linkage is permitted to be assumed UNLESS the provider specifically documents another cause for the condition.